fury-gl/fury/docs/source/fury-pybullet.rst

 *NOTE: VTK has an in-built method to handle gimbal locks therefore using ``actor.SetOrientation`` may lead to unwanted spinning simulations each time a gimbal lock is experienced.
 Hence, it is always advisable to use vertices and its corresponding rotation matrix to set the orientation.*

+.. _render_joints:

 Rendering Joints
 ----------------

 # Image goes Here

 A simulated robot as described in a URDF file has a base, and optionally links connected by joints.
 Each joint connects one parent link to a child link.
 At the root of the hierarchy there is a single root parent that we call base.
 The base can be either fully fixed, 0 degrees of freedom, or fully free, with 6 degrees of freedom.
 Since each link is connected to a parent with a single joint, the number of joints is equal to the number of links.
-Regular links have link indices in the range [0..getNumJoints()] Since the base is not a regular 'link', we use the convention of -1 as its link index.
+Regular links have link indices in the range ``[0..getNumJoints()]`` Since the base is not a regular 'link', we use the convention of -1 as its link index.
 We use the convention that joint frames are expressed relative to the parent center of mass inertial frame, which is aligned with the principal axis of inertia.
-To know more how joints are implemented in pybullet refer the official docs here.
+To know more how joints are implemented in pybullet refer the official docs.

 We can create and sync joints in pybullet and fury by following a few simple steps: